Family Education Rights and Privacy Act (FERPA)

 - Alumni records which contain information about a student after he or she is no longer in attendance at the College and which do not relate to the person as a student.

-A college is required by Section 99.7 of the FERPA regulations to provide students annual notification of their FERPA rights.
-Students of Occidental College will be notified of their FERPA rights annually by publication in the Occidental College Student Handbook.
+A college is required by Section 99.7 of the FERPA regulations to provide students notification of their FERPA rights.
+Students of Occidental College will maintain their FERPA rights by:

 Right to Inspect Education Records